FAQs for Perspective Students

 If you believe you qualify for a TOEFL/IELTS waiver based on the above criteria, upload a written request for the waiver in the Additional Information section of your online application.
 In your request, be sure to state where you completed the two-year study requirement.
 Due to the volume of applications we receive, we will not examine, confirm the status of, or grant any waiver requests prior to extending an offer of admission."

 We do not have a specific list of course requirements for admission to the CNAP program.
 We value research experience that is anywhere in the realm of cognitive neuroscience.
-If you do not have a psychology or neurobiology background then it would be advisable to look for a cognitive neuroscience, systems neuroscience or cognitive psychology course.
-However volunteering or working in a lab to gain research experience and to make a strong relationship with a mentor who could write you a letter could be just as important if not more.
+If you do not have a psychology or neurobiology background then it would be advisable to look for cognitive neuroscience, systems neuroscience or cognitive psychology courses.
+However volunteering or working in a lab to gain research experience and to make a strong relationship with a mentor who could write you a letter could be equally or more valuable.

 Recommendations are a large part of our admission process.
 An ideal letter is a rave review from a professor in a field related to cognitive neuroscience.
 However, we also search for diversity in our applicant pool and if you are applying from a small liberal arts school with very little opportunity in the realm of cognitive neuroscience we take this into consideration when reading recommendation letters.
 We do accept letters from graduate students and postdoctoral associates although these do not carry as much weight as letters from professors.

-All students accepted into CNAP receive 5 years of support: the first 2 years of stipend, tuition, and benefits are provided through CNAP.
+All students accepted into CNAP receive 5 years of support: the first 18 months of stipend, tuition, and benefits are provided through CNAP.
 After that, students are supported by a mentor in the department they affiliate with.
 Support is always contingent on adequate performance in the program.
 However, the program is very competitive and we can offer admission only to a small number of students given the resources availability.
-If we consider the student competitive but we cannot offer him funding, then if he or she has external funds it would increase his/her chances of being offered admission.
+If we consider the student competitive but are unable to offer them funding, their existing external funds would increase their chances of being offered admission.
 We recommend that students apply for NSF graduate fellowships simultaneously with the admission process.